Chaithu5/Speech-to-Text/README.md

 # Basic Speech-To-Text Converter using Google API

-A Python script to covert speech from microphone to text and display on the  screen.
+A Python script to convert speech from device microphone to text and display on the screen.

 # Libraries